-1-137.
+4-48.
 If a student has a birthday on August 31, and turns 21 on that date, can the student attend school in the fall?

 Yes.
-Students with disabilities who have not earned an Alabama High School Diploma and who have not reached their 21st birthday by August 1 are entitled to services up to age 21, even if it means that instruction is provided in excess of 12 years.
+Students with disabilities who have not earned an Alabama High School Diploma and who have not reached their twenty-first birthday by August 1 are entitled to services up to age 21, even if it means that instruction is provided in excess of 12 years.
 A student who turns 21 on or after August 1 is entitled to begin and complete the school year.

-1-138.
+4-49.
 Has a process been set up for the exit IEP Team conference that is mandated by IDEA 2004?

-IDEA 2004 does not require an exit IEP Team meeting.
-In Alabama, the Summary of Academic Achievement and Functional Performance (SAAFP) must be completed for every student that exits with an Alabama High School Diploma through the General Education Pathway who will be exceeding the age of eligibility for a Free and Appropriate Public Education (FAPE) (age 21).
+The IDEA 2004 does not require an exit IEP Team meeting.
+In Alabama, the Summary of Academic Achievement and Functional Performance (SAAFP) must be completed for every student that exits with a high school diploma, or who will be exceeding the age of eligibility for FAPE.
 SES strongly encourages public agencies to complete the SAAFP for all other students exiting high school.
-Also, the Notice of Proposal or Refusal to Take Action form must be completed to document that the student will not be returning to school the next school year for one or more of the following reasons:
+Also, the Notice of Proposal or Refusal to Take Action form must be completed to document that the student will not be returning to school the next school year because: